General Electric Co's

 People are panicking because of the credit default swap spreads and because the yields are going up, and you have this perfect storm, Titche said.

-The cost of insuring GE Capital's debt against default with credit-default swaps earlier spiked to 20 percent upfront -- meaning that an investor had to pay $2 million immediately plus $500,000 a year to insure $10 million of debt, according to data from Phoenix Partners Group.
-Later in the morning the amount of the upfront payment eased to $1.5 million.
+The cost of insuring GE Capital's debt against default with credit-default swaps earlier spiked to 20 percent upfront -- meaning an investor had to pay $2 million immediately plus $500,000 a year to insure $10 million of debt, according to data from Phoenix Partners Group.
+Later in the morning the upfront payment eased to $1.5 million.

-DataExplorers, which tracks the number of shares out on loan to short-sellers and other investors, said that as of February 20, 1.75 percent of General Electric shares were out on loan -- an all-time high.
-Its most recent data showed that short-sellers -- who profit when share prices go down -- had been covering some of their positions.
-As of Wednesday, the company said its data showed only 1.33 percent of GE shares were out on loan.
+DataExplorers, which tracks the number of shares out on loan to short-sellers and other investors, said as of Feb 20, 1.75 percent of GE shares were out on loan -- an all-time high.
+Its most recent data showed short-sellers -- who profit when share prices go down -- had been covering some of their positions.
+As of Wednesday, the company said its data showed only 1.33 percent of GE shares were out on loan, which is still nearly double the 0.7 percent on January 1.

-The Fairfield, Connecticut-based GE on Friday cut the amount of its quarterly dividend by 68 percent.
+Fairfield, Connecticut-based GE cut the amount of its quarterly dividend by 68 percent on Friday.
 Investors are now focused on a possible downgrade to its triple-A credit rating from Moody's Investors Service or Standard & Poor's.

-GE shares have lost roughly 79 percent of their value over the past year, a steeper drop than the 45 percent slide of the Dow Jones industrial average <.DJI>, or the 47 percent tumble of the Standard & Poor's 500 index <.SPX>.
+GE shares have lost roughly 79 percent of their value over the past year, compared with a 45 percent drop for the Dow Jones industrial average <.DJI>.

-(Additional reporting by Dena Aubin, Emily Chasan and Deepa Seetharaman in New York; Editing by Maureen Bavdek and Gerald E. McCormick)
+(Additional reporting by Nick Zieminski, Dena Aubin, Emily Chasan, Deepa Seetharaman and Martha Graybow in New York; Editing by Maureen Bavdek, Gerald E. McCormick and Matthew Lewis)